-People take psychiatric drugs for a variety of conditions and for varying lengths of time.
-Some take them for relatively short periods, but, depending on the diagnosis, some may find they are expected to take medication for long periods – perhaps indefinitely.
+You may take psychiatric drugs for a variety of conditions.
+You may only need them for relatively short periods, but your diagnosis and symptoms may mean that you are expected to take them for a long time – perhaps indefinitely.

-If you are taking psychiatric drugs and feel that you no longer need them or do not wish to take them for a long period, you may want to see if you can manage just as well, or get on better, without them.
+If you are taking psychiatric drugs and feel that you no longer need them (or do not wish to take them for a long time) you may want to see if you can manage just as well, or get on better, without them.

-Some reasons why people have said they wanted to come off medication:
+Some reasons why you might want to come off medication

-- I feel it has done its job, and I no longer need it.
+- it has done its job, and I no longer need it

-- The medication has unwelcome side effects which make it hard to tolerate.
+- it has unpleasant side effects which make it hard to tolerate

-- Medication makes me lose touch with my feelings.
+- it makes me lose touch with my feelings

 Alternatively, you may find your medications helpful and feel that the advantages outweigh the disadvantages.